The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 • Constitution Day (June 5) afternoon.

-Avoid submitting applications the week before Christmas if you want a ceremony in early January — the AFL calendar tightens.
+Avoid submitting applications the week before Christmas if you want a ceremony in early January — the Familieretshuset calendar tightens.
 We auto-detect these windows and adjust target ceremony dates accordingly.

 Why Denmark Centralises This vs Distributed Standesamt Models

 Germany's Standesamt model has every municipality reviewing its own applications, leading to inconsistent rules and timelines.
-Denmark's centralised AFL model means:
+Denmark's centralised Familieretshuset model means:

 • Same standards applied to every couple regardless of which town hall hosts the ceremony.

-• Specialist clerks for tricky areas (Iran, Russia, India, US) who see hundreds of cases a year.
+• Specialist clerks for tricky areas (Iran, Russia, India, US) who see many cases a year.

 • A single decision authority — no risk of "the Standesamt in city X is friendlier than in city Y."